 The Program routinely interacts with state permitting agencies and stakeholders to identify areas of concern and cooperatively develop solutions on an ongoing basis.
 A pragmatic, collaborative problem-solving approach has been taken, alongside MSGOT, the Montana Legislature, and stakeholders, including state and federal agencies, private landowners, and other interested organizations and parties when issues are identified.

-The Program continued to work with two independent contractors throughout 2022 to accomplish two tasks (1) implement improvements to the Program website and (2) update the Habitat Quantification Tool (HQT) basemap.
+The Program continued to implement improvements to the Program website and update the Habitat Quantification Tool (HQT) basemap.